USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 |[CTM_WETDEP_2](#wetdep2) <a id=wetdep2_t></a>|GRDDED3|Hourly|X * Y * 1
 |[CTM_VEXT_1](#vext) <a id=vext_t></a>|GRDDED3|Hourly|X * Y * Z

  *1. While "Hourly" is indicated, users may define a different time step (e.g. 30 minutes) for model output by changing the TSTEP variable in the runscript.
-From here onwrad, the term "Hourly" will be used for description purposes.
+From here onward, the term "Hourly" will be used for description purposes.
- ** 2. X is the dimension along the x-axis, Y is the dimension along the y-axis, Z is the vertical dimension, Z' is the user pre-defined size of the vertical dimension (ragne from 1 to all layers) and W is a non layer dimension, e.g. number of LU fraction.
+ ** 2. X is the dimension along the x-axis, Y is the dimension along the y-axis, Z is the vertical dimension, Z' is the user pre-defined size of the vertical dimension (ragne from 1 to all layers) and W is a non layer dimension, e.g. number of LU fractions.
- *** 3. A special ASCII output file, FLOOR files with processor number suffix, contains information when simulation results with negative concentration.
+ *** 3. A special ASCII output file, FLOOR_xxx with xxx being the processor number, contains information when a simulation results in negative concentrations.

 <a id=cmaq_output_log></a>
 ### CMAQ output log